 Death is but an eternal blink.
 There are no paradisal gardens or grim hellscapes, no dances with the devil or trumpeting angels.
 You simply blink and your mind’s eye — the wellspring of your cognition — loses sight of your selfhood forever.

 But what about God, you ask, dear reader?
 Where does that leave Allah and Christ and Yahweh and Buddha and Krishna and-and-and?
-To my thinking, God in all His infinite glory is a manifestation of the magicality of our imaginations.
-When I, beloved reader, say that I see the God in you, it means that I see your power and poise and, most crucially, the quintessence of your humanity.
+To my thinking, God in all His or Her infinite glory is a manifestation of the magicality of our imaginations.
+When I, beloved reader, say that I see the God in you, it means I see your power and poise and, most crucially, the quintessence of your humanity.
 I see your divinity, dear reader.
 I see you and I believe in you.

-My aabo smiled sadly.
-'Pain - in all its inventively malevolent variations - doesn't know how to disguise itself.
-If you have tasted pain, it doesn't simply stick to your tongue.
+My Aabo smiled sadly.
+‘Pain — in all its inventively malevolent variations — doesn’t know how to disguise itself.
+If you have tasted pain, it doesn’t simply stick to your tongue.
 It seeps into your flesh; becomes encoded in your DNA until the day you die.
-Only then, as your cells collapse, does it truly cease to matter.'
+Only then, as your cells collapse, does it truly cease to matter.’

-'That's one way of looking at it,' said hooyo.
-'But Migil, if you don't mind, I'll take it over from here for a spell.
+‘That’s one way of looking at it,’ said Hooyo.
+‘But Migil, if you don’t mind, I’ll take it over from here for a spell.
 Reader, are you there?
 Yes, I see you now.
-Okay, I'm going to tell you a story that savages these sad bloke theories.
+Okay, I’m going to tell you a story that savages these sad bloke theories.
 Is you ready?
 I know you are, so here we go.

-'There was once a bundu Somali brother who grew up as a camel herder in the outer habada of Bosaaso, Somalia.
-This brother was a riggedy-raggedy ass motherfucker - sweet but simple in his black and white view of the world.
+‘There was once a bundu Somali brother who grew up as a camel herder in the outer habada of Bosaaso, Somalia.
+This brother was a riggedy-raggedy ass motherfucker — sweet but simple in his black and white view of the world.
 He immigrated to London in his thirties and decided to become a taxi driver.
 Well, it was a job he could get.
-Bredrin was truly shocked by the city's splendour and guttural gloom.
-At night, he would schlep around Soho and drive around young femboys who would fondle each other and puke all over his cute little car.
+Bredrin was truly shocked by the city’s splendour and its guttering gloom.
+At night he would schlep around Soho and drive young femboys who would fondle each other and puke all over the interior of his cute little car.
 Man was pissed at the flagrant disrespect so he ditched the taxi driving business and became a Tesco delivery man.
 The hours were long, the pay was poor and he was tired and lonesome.
 Homie longed for some loving.
 He wanted to sekkle and plant seeds.
 So he did what a lot of diasporic brothers do and sent for a young bride from the bush.
 Reader, are you ready for this gear change?
-I hope you are because I'm about to switch this shit up on you.
+I hope you are because I’m about to switch this shit up on you.

-'Meanwhile Ms. Arnette, the elderly Bajan neighbour, grew puzzled by the howls that she heard coming from next door on the daily.
+‘Meanwhile Ms. Arnette, their elderly Bajan neighbour, grew puzzled by the howls she heard coming from next door on the daily.
 She wondered if her neighbours had adopted a new cat or a strange breed of vixen.
-She wondered if the young wife of her kind neighbour was being raped by the bloodclaat whitey that came to their house every day, armed with paint cans and brushes.
-Ms. Arnette didn't call the police.
-Instead she picked up the steel baseball bat that she reserved exclusively for the non-existent robbers she feared would break into her clapped-out house and schlepped to her neighbours' yard.
+She wondered if the young wife of her kind neighbour was being raped by the bloodclaat whitey who came to their house every day, armed with paint cans and brushes.
+Ms. Arnette didn’t call the police.
+Instead she picked up the steel baseball bat she reserved for the non-existent robbers she feared would break into her clapped-out maisonette and schlepped to her neighbours’ yard.
 Ms. Arnette was not playing as she rang the buzzer.
 She was ready to klep the fuck out of this ponce for molesting this poor Muslim woman who had probably never seen dick in her life.
 Ms. Arnette was no fool.
 She knew about FGM.
 She had read all about it in The Sun.
 Those poor Somali girls.
 So oppressed.
-Well, she'd save one today in Jesus' name, Amen.
+Well, she’d save one today in Jesus’ name, Amen.
 She rang and rang and rang the buzzer until the door creaked open.

 ‘Darling, you alright in there?’ said Ms. Arnette, sussing out the situation and scandalised by this turn of events.
 ‘I heard noises.
 Howling sounds, like someone was puttin’ a hurtin’ on you.’